SophMC/notechain/README.md

 ####Day 30

-##### Random Forests
+##### Random Forests - Data cleaning

-**Data cleaning**

-- I think I have to stick to df.replace and df.contains for dataFrames
+- I think I have to stick to df.replace and df.contains for dataFrames, as opposed to python re module, as I would need to use loops.
 - Worked out how to search for two different words within one string:
   - `df[df.name.str.contains('Body.*Mag')]`
   - Almost there with [this workbook](tutorials/Samsung/notebooks/030-Samsung_cleanup.ipynb) - have changed strings and dropped rows with certain expressions.
-There is still work to do as my list or remaining names is not the same as that [here] (http://nbviewer.jupyter.org/github/nborwankar/LearnDataScience/blob/master/notebooks/C2.%20Random%20Forests%20-%20Data%20Exploration.ipynb) in the tutorial.
+There is still work to do as my list of remaining names is not the same as that [here] (http://nbviewer.jupyter.org/github/nborwankar/LearnDataScience/blob/master/notebooks/C2.%20Random%20Forests%20-%20Data%20Exploration.ipynb) in the tutorial.

+##### SQL

 -------------------